 Get to know the AMPro Scientists!

-Each week, we present you one AMPro scientist in more detail.
-This week...
+Biweekly, we present you one AMPro scientist in more detail.
+This time...

 For more information click here.

-Highest Level of education: 2017 University of Chinese Academy of Sciences
+Highest Level of education: 1998, Degree in Biology, University of Padova, Italy

 5 questions about research - past, present, future